bmaunde/guidelines/erp-magento-integration-guide.md

 -  **CONSUMER** for all the customers who will be buying on the e-commerce site'

 For B2B scenarions, the expected objects are:
--  **CONSUMER** for the contact persons associated with a company.
-These will act on behalf of the company.
 - **CUSTOMER** for the companies.
+Contact persons are also included as part of the data structure

 ##### Actions
 The supported actions are: